 A Mobile Web App for Healthcare

 At 2009, we had a lead from one US customer, asking us if we could build mobile medicare software product.
 The functionality would be not far from common – inputting information about patients, receiving some information from server etc. Although there were tricky parts, like supporting offlline mode and syncing with server when going online.
 Customer wanted the app for iOS, Android and possibly other platforms.
 We evaluated the functionality, and identified potential simplification with HTML5 which wasn’t so much HTML5 back then.
 Still even then, there was a documentation on Offline Manifest and local storage with doubtful support among browsers.
 To make it clear, the idea of cache manifest is to include a file in your web site, which will tell the browser which files it needs to cache locally, so that if user visits web site again without access to internet, the browser opens the cached version.
 So we made a prototype and it worked! (not without surprises of course).
 At least on out target browsers, mobile ones, it did.
 Customer was more then happy for a double cost reduction and a little change in user experience(opening browser bookmark instead of opening the app) was more then ok price for such a big save.
 So we were glad to win the lead and the customer was glad to save money.
 As far as we know users are very satisfied with the system too.
 What a love story!
-For more details you can read this document.

 A Hybrid App with Native injections for Logistics

 But then we got to signing functionality.
 It was way too slow through WebView layer.
 But impossible is nothing!
 We implemented it in Java, the Native way, and injected into the hybrid part of application.
 And everyone was happy ever after 🙂